All Episodes

 All I know is that Wells Fargo doesn't want their name on this because of what happened to Northern Trust with the LA Open, which used to be the Nissan Open, but Nissan pulled out.

-The PGA tour is always, you know, running around trying to find new sponsors for things.
+The PGA Tour is always running around trying to find new sponsors for things because that's where the prize money comes from.

 And I once asked this guy, what do you really get out of this?

-But I mean, do you because it says the Pebble Beach ATT, do you have a bunch of people signing up for A and T services from the public?
+I don't know what it costs you, but I mean, do you, because it says the Pebble Beach AT ⁇ T, do you have a bunch of people signing up for ANTT services from the public?

-Well, how's this work?
+Well, how does this work?

-He said, you know, this is you're looking at it the wrong way.
+He said, you know, this is, you're looking at it the wrong way.

 Our marketing budget every year is hundreds of millions.